deltall1/istudent-development/README.md

 `npm install`
 If you use Windows you need to install correctly sequelize:
 `npm install -g sequelize-cli`
+Execute the following command to configure the database to work with nodejs:
+`alter user 'root'@'localhost' identified with mysql_native_password by 'password'`
 Then, open `config/config.json` and setup password, username and host as installed on your computer.<br/>
 After, use this commands to create and migrate db.
 ```